 Some of these castles are more than 1,000 years old.
 Take the time to explore them.

 Discover More: http://www.burgenstrasse.de/showpage.php?SiteID=1&lang=2

 4. The Wine Route

-The German Wine Route that funds through the Palatine region of Rheinland-Pfalz is the oldest of the tourist wine routes.
-It begins in Wissembourg in France and traverses the Pfalz north to the House of the German Wine Route in Bockenheim an der Weinstraße – this is also the finish line of the famous WeinStraße Marathon, which takes place every two years.
+The German Wine Route that winds through the Palatine region of Rheinland-Pfalz is the oldest of the tourist wine routes.
+It begins in Wissembourg in France and traverses the Pfalz north to the House of the German Wine Route in Bockenheim an der Weinstraße.
+This is also the finish line of the famous WeinStraße Marathon, which takes place every two years.

-The Wine Route is approx 85km in length and passes through the beautiful vineyards of towns such as Bad Bergzabern, Edenkoben, Neustadt an der Weinstraße, Deidesheim, Bad Dürkheim and Grünstadt.
+The Wine Route is approx 85 kilometers long and passes through the beautiful vineyards of towns such as Bad Bergzabern, Edenkoben, Neustadt an der Weinstraße, Deidesheim, Bad Dürkheim and Grünstadt.
 For those living in Kaiserslautern it’s possible to dip into the northern points of the route in a day, but to really enjoy this wonderful experience take at least two days to start at the bottom and work your way up.
 It’s also a very popular cycling route too.

 Discover More: http://www.germanwineroute.com/index.html